Berklee College of Music: Berklee València

-Berklee València is the college's first international campus, housed in the Palau de les Arts Reina Sofía.
-Queen Sofía Palace of the Arts is the final structure built as part of a grand City of Arts and Sciences concept designed by the Valencia-born and internationally known architect Santiago Calatrava, which began construction in 1995 and was opened on October 8, 2005.
+Berklee València, the college's first international campus, is housed in the Palau de les Arts Reina Sofía, the final structure built as part of a grand City of Arts and Sciences concept designed by architect Santiago Calatrava.

 Special programs and professional certificates

 Berklee's campus in València regularly offers unique programs in contemporary music.
 These include clinics, workshops, and seminars as well as short, concentrated sessions in areas such as performance, flamenco, film scoring, music business, technology and production, and education.

 It also offers a two-week summer performance program in addition to the five-week program in Boston.